Saghar Birjandian

 Problem Analysis, Transitional Justice, and Atrocities Prevention

-Saghar Sara Birjandian is a scholar-practitioner with years of experience working on transitional justice and atrocity prevention initiatives in Canada, Uganda, the United Kingdom, and the United States.
+Saghar Sara Birjandian is scholar-practitioner with years of experience working on Transitional Justice and Mass Atrocity Prevention initiatives across diverse contexts such as Canada, Iran, and Uganda.